Rockwell HiMAT: Design and development

 The HiMATs were remotely piloted, as the design team decided that it would be cheaper and safer to not risk a pilot's life during the experiments.
 This also meant that no ejection seat would have to be fitted.
 The aircraft was flown by a pilot in a remote cockpit, and control signals up-linked from the flight controls in the remote cockpit on the ground to the aircraft, and aircraft telemetry downlinked to the remote cockpit displays.
 The remote cockpit could be configured with either nose camera video or with a 3D synthetic vision display called a "visual display".
 The aircraft were launched from a B-52 Stratofortress at altitude.
 There was also a TF-104G Starfighter chase plane with a set of backup controls which could take control of the HiMAT in the event that the remote pilot on the ground lost control.

 Advances in digital flight control gained during the project contributed to the Grumman X-29 experimental aircraft, and composite construction are used widely on both commercial and military aircraft.

-Initial concept included a wedge-shaped exhaust nozzle with 2D thrust vectoring.
+The aircraft's initial concept included a wedge-shaped exhaust nozzle with 2D thrust vectoring.